APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 - I have NOT equated administrative condemnation with policy violation
 - I have double-checked my reasoning to ensure I'm not defaulting to moral judgments rather than constitutional analysis

+  Note: This is a qualitative indicator.
+The variable is in reference to the incident in question only.
+If within the broader context there are also policy violations, those violations are addressed in their originating incidents, not propagated to all related incidents. ------ this needs to go somewhere

 #### `policy_violation_type`
 **Definition:** What type of formal university policy was violated, if any
 → `TPM_policy`, `student_conduct`, `anti_discrimination`, `non-affiliate`, `combination`, `none`